SambitAcharya/Projects/README.md

 A list of practical projects that anyone can solve in any programming language (See [solutions](https://github.com/thekarangoel/Projects-Solutions)).
 These projects are divided in multiple categories, and each category has its own folder.

-My Solutions for this project has been added in the My Solutions folder.
-It will be updated as i make progress.
+The solutions by me for this project has been added in the My Solutions folder and has also been linked with the problem in this file.

 ## [Solutions](https://github.com/thekarangoel/Projects-Solutions)